Improving the skin's elasticity, or what accounts for firmness, is one of the most effective methods of improving the complexion of your skin.

-Simultaneously, it is important to avoid foods that cause glycation, a process in which sugar doesn't metabolize properly and then destroys collagen cells.
+Simultaneously, it is important to avoid foods that cause glycation, a process in which sugar doesn't metabolize properly and then destroys collagen cells9.
 It is triggered by sugar, carbs, fried foods, fatty meats, processed foods, and alcohol (including wine).

 Furthermore, if you are sensitive to any foods and ingredients, these are especially important to eliminate as they as they impact inflammatory pathways.

-Red and infrared light sources are a noninvasive technique for maintaining a healthy inflammatory response and promoting collagen production, penetrating to the fibroblasts in our skin cells—much more deeply than any topical ingredients can reach.
+Red and infrared light sources are a noninvasive technique for maintaining a healthy inflammatory response and promoting collagen production10, penetrating to the fibroblasts in our skin cells—much more deeply than any topical ingredients can reach.

 "Red light stimulates the mitochondria, the energizers of our cells," says Musavvir.
 "This, in turn, stimulates collagen and elastin production, as well as preventing its breakdown."

 When done correctly and in a professional environment, microneedling—sometimes called collagen induction therapy—is an impressive way to promote elasticity.

 As Musavvir explains, a treatment creates tiny micro-injuries to the dermis in order to jump-start the skin's reparative process—including collagen.